 To go on further about the role of the writer, I think this painting portrays writing as an architectural business.
 The writer is a constructor of worlds, realms which readers can enter, can dwell in, brought into the aura of another time and place that would otherwise be inaccessible, both in terms of the world which the writing builds (i.e. Dante’s journey), as well as the time period in which those words were written (i.e. 1300s, Italy).
 So the writer and their writing is a vessel through which a reader can travel, a kind of Tardis through both space and time.

 Writing is also presented as a process of immortalisation.
 Dante will remain on the canvas for longer than his real heart was able to beat, just as his words will also transcend and persist through time.
 I believe there’s a real authoritative power running through the history of the written word, because of its capacity to endure the erosion of time.
 Theatre Studies and Cultural Memory scholar Diana Taylor theorises this very power, focusing primarily on the colonial conquest of the Americas.
 As archival tools of knowledge transmission, like literary texts (along with painting, documents, maps, letters, videos, films, CDs), work ‘across distance, over time and space’, Taylor claims that ‘the archival, from the beginning, sustains power’ (2003).
 Historically, writing has been wielded to sustain and impose dominant ideologies, as with the case of the colonial establishment of America, and to suppress other forms of knowledge, such as ephemeral indigenous oral traditions.
-So writing can certainly be exploitative when used for unjust means, but it nevertheless holds the remarkable ability to maintain echoes of voices from another time and to upkeep the importance of their ideas, establishing historical continuity and heritage.
+So writing can certainly be an exploitative instrument, but it nevertheless holds the ability to maintain echoes of voices from another time and to upkeep the importance of their ideas, establishing historical continuity, cultural identity and heritage.

 Equally, even within the endurance of the written word, Dante as a writer is also portrayed as a mirror of a very specific cultural frame, reflecting the values and concerns of Florence back onto itself.
 Up until this point, no painter before Domenico Di Michelino had ever represented Dante, Florence and the Divine Comedy all on the same canvas; we see one half of a fictional world, and the other half made up of Dante’s Florentine reality, inevitably connected and blurred by himself as mediating writer.
 Dante conceived the Divine Comedy following his exile from his native Florence during a time of factional turbulence, and the text is inevitably bound up in reflections and criticisms on the politics and ethics of his time and society.
 Real world and fictional world are collapsed.

-When I write, I certainly feel the weight of my cultural and biographical context as I type or scribble whatever I’m thinking, and I don’t think there’s any way of escaping it.
+When I write, I do sense the weight of my cultural and biographical context as I type or scribble whatever I’m thinking, and I don’t think there’s any way of escaping it.
 I think this contextual awareness informs my definition of creative ‘originality.’
 What can be original if whatever we write or think has been shaped from the splattered mass of stuff that is our previous experience and existence?
 Can there be such a thing as newness in creation?
-Or is ‘newness’ in creation just a disguised combination of the pre-existing past.
+Or is ‘newness’ in creation just a disguised combination and synthesis of the pre-existing past.

 I just wanted to start with this painting as it teases out themes relating the politics and aesthetics of the written word and real world, things which Orwell grapples within his essay, a grappling which I will try to make sense of in relation to my own experience and journey as a writer.